YuiAfterDark/Takana-no-Hana/README.md

 # Shelter Style Refresh
  A refreshed version of Takana no Hana's "Shelter Style" MyAnimeList list design.

-## List of todo changes:
-+ Smoothed a lot of transitions and hover effects, especially on the Grid Style.
-+ Added colour variables for all of the default list colours

 ## List of Completed Changes and Fixes:

 + Added customization option for filter overlay background image.